 As per the guidelines for implementation of the new capital adequacy framework issued on 27 April 2007, the RBI has directed foreign banks to migrate to the revised framework for capital computation under Basel II with effect from 31 March 2008.
-The migration is required to be carried out in phased manner where under, banks are required to compute their capital requirement under Basel I and Basel II.
-The capital ratio as per Basel II is 16.45% and under Basel I is 16.58%.
-The minimum capital to be maintained by banks under the revised framework is subject to the prudential floor of 100%, 90% and 80% of the capital requirement under Basel I over the years March 2008, 2009 and 2010 respectively.
+The migration is required to be carried out in a phased manner where under, banks are required to compute their capital requirement under Basel I and Basel II.

+The capital ratio as per Basel II is 15.03% and under Basel I is 15.12%.
+The minimum capital to be maintained by banks under the revised framework is subject to the prudential floor of 80% of the capital requirement under Basel I.